UNDERSTAND WHAT YOU CAN REALISTICALLY BUY -- AND HOW TO FINANCE IT

 How much buyer cash may be required and whether seller financing, outside equity injection support, or another structure could reduce the buyer’s personal contribution.

-• APPROVAL RISKS & EXECUTION
+• EXECUTION RISKS

 CAPITAL OPTIONS MAY INCLUDE